BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Junior**

+  Sweet!
 That's just what I need.

+  (hacks away for a few minutes).

   What do you think of this?